 Oil fell as U.S. and euro-area manufacturing contracted in August, raising concern that slower economic growth will reduce demand.

 Prices dropped 1.2 percent after the Institute for Supply Management’s U.S. factory index declined more than analysts forecast.
 Manufacturing slipped more than initially estimated in the euro area, London-based Markit Economics reported yesterday.

 Oil for October delivery decreased $1.17 to settle at $95.30 a barrel on the New York Mercantile Exchange.
 Prices are down 3.6 percent this year.

 The U.S. manufacturing index decreased to 49.6 in August from 49.8 a month earlier, the Tempe, Arizona-based ISM said today.
 Economists in a Bloomberg survey projected an August reading of 50, which is the dividing line between expansion and contraction.

 Oil markets: NI OILMARKET

 Gasoline and heating oil futures fell as U.S. Gulf Coast refineries came back online after Hurricane Isaac, boosting supply, and the contraction in U.S. manufacturing indicated oil demand may shrink.

 Futures sank after Valero Energy Corp.
-(VLO) and Phillips 66 started three refineries, the last three plants remaining shut because of Hurricane Isaac.
+(VLO:US) and Phillips 66 started three refineries, the last three plants remaining shut because of Hurricane Isaac.